-Home » Step 2 CK Percentiles and Placing in the Top
+Home » USMLE Step 2 CK Percentiles: How to Interpret and Score in the Top Ranges

-Step 2 CK Percentiles and Placing in the Top
+USMLE Step 2 CK Percentiles: How to Interpret and Score in the Top Ranges

 Two medical school students on their clinical rotations studying for Step 2 CK in front of a laptop, wearing scrubs.

-USMLE Step 2 CK Percentiles: Shift to Pass/Fail for Step 1 and Effects on Residency Applications
+USMLE Step 2 CK Score Ranges and Percentiles: Shift to Pass/Fail for Step 1 and Effects on Residency Applications

-Given the NBME/FSMB decision to change Step 1 to pass/fail, the changing significance of Step 2 CK is still unclear.
+Given the NBME/FSMB decision to change Step 1 to pass/fail, Step 2’s numerical scoring has much more significance than in previous years.
 Previously, Step 2 CK was thought to carry much less weight.
-However, even then, average Step 2 CK scores for matched applicants were 9 points higher than average scores for unmatched applicants.
-Without data on application cycles sans Step 1 scores, there remains some uncertainty about how the importance of Step 2 CK may evolve over time.
+However, even then, average Step 2 CK scores for matched applicants were on average higher than average scores for unmatched applicants.
+Since transitioning Step 1 to PASS/FAIL, Step 2 scores have continued to rise.
+This is reflected in the 5 point increase for the passing standard for Step 2 in July of 2022 (https://www.usmle.org/change-step-2-ck-passing-standard-begins-july-1-2022).

-Setting Your Step 2 CK Percentile Goal Based on Preferred Residency Specialty
+How to Interpret Step 2 Percentiles Based on Preferred Residency Specialty

 USMLE Step 2 CK scores of US MD seniors by preferred specialty and match status.

-The next factor nearly as important as the first is an honest evaluation of your scoring potential.
+The next factor is an honest evaluation of your scoring potential.
 Although test-taking skill levels can improve, you should have a reasonable goal of what you may be able to achieve.
 Speaking in broad terms, the average test taker does not commonly jump from the 5th percentile to the 95th percentile without extraordinary measures.

-Other factors to consider in setting your personal goal are the strength of your application as a whole and your requirements as an applicant.
+Other factors to consider in setting your personal goal are the strength of your application as a whole.
 Applicants with very meaningful extracurricular activities, research, and awards may be able to compensate (somewhat) for a slightly lower score.
 Alternatively, applicants who are very particular about the location of their residency or those applying from international programs may want to fall higher on the distribution of scores of applicants within their field.

 We highly recommend starting off with a pre-filled calendar and customizing it to your needs.
-This will maximize your study time as you can focus on your weaker subjects and create a plan based on your learning style.
-Feel free to use our free 4-week planner to get you started.
+This will maximize your study time as you focus on weaker subjects and create a plan based on your learning style.
+Our 4-week planner is a great place to get you started.

 Fill out the form below to receive your free pre-filled Step 2 study planner via email!